-- 1. Multiple absences without notification to the Admissions Office or instructor may result in an F for the course. - 2.
+- 1. Multiple absences without notification to the Admissions Office or instructor may result in an F for the course.
+Thursday, August 5, 2021 is the last day to drop with a W. - 2.
 Treat the course like employment.
 You earn money for work.
 The employer deducts pay if you are absent, tardy or leave early.
 In this course, regular attendance is vital.
-You earn 10 points for attendance and lose 5 for tardiness or leaving early.
+You earn 15 points for attendance and lose 5 points for tardiness or leaving early.
 Do not schedule appointments with other instructors or advisors during class time.
 Complete all communications and correspondences with outside contacts before or after class.
 If you miss a session for legitimate reasons, ask a classmate for notes or other course adjustments and updates. - 3.
 Each student may use up to three full credit excusable absences.
 Alert the instructor via email on, or prior to absences for full credit.
-Students, who miss four or more consecutive classes, without contacting the instructor, may fail or be withdrawn from the course. - 4.
-The course calendar lists exam dates.
+Students, who miss four or more consecutive classes, without contacting the instructor, may fail or be withdrawn from the course. - The course calendar lists exam dates.
 If absent, it is the student's responsibility to arrange an exam makeup with the instructor.
 Makeup exams are essay questions and from the textbook, not lecture.
-You must attend the last session and complete a final exam or your class grade will result in an F. - 5.
+You must attend the last session and complete the final exam on Thursday, August 12, 2021, failure to do so will result in an F for the course. - 5.
 Please review the NTCC Student Handbook's behavioral standards online.
 The college promotes and maintains a professional, dignified environment for faculty and students.
 Please treat all in a professional manner.
-Arrive punctually for each session.
-Listen attentively to lectures, participate in group discussions and eliminate distractions such as talking to fellow students, texting or viewing Internet sites, on cell phones, iPads, tablets, and laptops, unrelated to World Civilizations II.

-- 6. You committed to all course requirements at enrollment, therefore, adhere to the syllabus guidelines.
-Please attend the sessions, complete required forms, read the textbook chapters, complete the research paper and take all exams listed in the calendar.
+Listen attentively to lectures, participate in group discussions and eliminate distractions such as talking to fellow students, texting or viewing Internet sites, on cell phones, iPads, tablets and laptops, unrelated to United States History I. - 6.
+You committed to all course requirements at enrollment, therefore, adhere to the syllabus guidelines.
+Please attend the sessions, complete required forms, read the textbook chapters, complete the essays and take all exams listed in the calendar.
 No extra credit work is available beyond the requirements listed in the syllabus. - 7.
-Communicate with the instructor for HIST 2322 through: jrusso@ntcc.edu for all correspondences.
+Communicate with the instructor for HIST 1301.201 through: jrusso@ntcc.edu for all correspondences.
 Check your personal Blackboard account for attendance, exam and assignment scores. - 8.
 It is the student's responsibility to withdraw from the course for illness, job transfer or other unforeseen reasons.
 If you withdraw, notify Admissions and the instructor to avoid an F for the course.
 Please report changes in contact information, such as residential and email addresses or phone numbers to the Admissions Office.